0k/cookiecutter-odoo/README.rst

 For more info about cookiecutter_ options and usage, please check `cookiecutter documentation`_.

-Please bear in mind that we are using a fork.
+Please bear in mind that we are using a (minor) fork, that should remain compatible with all cookiecutter's features.

 .. _cookiecutter documentation: http://cookiecutter.readthedocs.org/